postgrespro/pg_probackup/Documentation.md

 - **instance_name** is the backup instance for the cluster to be restored.
 - **backup_id** specifies the backup to restore the cluster from.
 If you omit this option, pg_probackup uses the latest valid backup available for the specified instance.
 If you specify an incremental backup to restore, pg_probackup automatically restores the underlying full backup and then sequentially applies all the necessary increments.

 If the cluster to restore contains tablespaces, pg_probackup restores them to their original location by default.
-To restore tablespaces to a different location, use the `--tablespace-mapping` option.
+To restore tablespaces to a different location, use the `--tablespace-mapping/-T` option.
 Otherwise, restoring the cluster on the same host will fail if tablespaces are in use, because the backup would have to be written to the same directories.

-When using the `--tablespace-mapping` option, you must provide absolute paths to the old and new tablespace directories.
+When using the `--tablespace-mapping/-T` option, you must provide absolute paths to the old and new tablespace directories.
 If a path happens to contain an equals sign (=), escape it with a backslash.
 This option can be specified multiple times for multiple tablespaces.
 For example:

     pg_probackup restore -B backup_dir --instance instance_name -D data_dir -j 4 -i backup_id -T tablespace1_dir=tablespace1_newdir -T tablespace2_dir=tablespace2_newdir